Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected quantization in the singular real toric polarization

 \subsection{Distributional sections}

-In order to study quantization in the real toric polarization, following \cite{Baier-Florentino-Mourao-Nunes}, we consider distributional sections of $L$.
+In order to study quantization in the real toric polarization of $(X,\omega)$, following \cite{Baier-Florentino-Mourao-Nunes}, we consider distributional sections of $L$.
 Let us briefly recall how one can define covariant differentiation in this case.
-Consider the standard Gelfand triple
+Let $L^2(L)$ denote the Hilbert space of $L^2$ sections of $L$.
+Consider the rigged Hilbert space (see Sections 4.2 and 4.3 of \cite{GV}) $(\Gamma(L), L^2(L),\Gamma(\bar{L})^{\prime})$, where $\Gamma(\bar{L})^{\prime}$ is the space of distributional sections of $L$ given by the topological dual of $\Gamma(\bar L)$.
+One has the continuous inclusions

-where we embed $\sigma\in\Gamma(L)\mapsto i(\sigma)\in\Gamma(\bar{L})^{\prime}$ via the Liouville volume form; i.e.
+where we embed $\sigma\in\Gamma(L)\mapsto i(\sigma)\in\Gamma(\bar{L})^{\prime }$ via the Liouville volume form; i.e.

 (In particular, we may view $I$-holomorphic sections of $L$ as distributional sections.)
 We have then, for $\sigma\in\Gamma(L)$,

 Let $\nabla^{L}$ be a connection on $L$ and let $\nabla^{*}$ be the adjoint of the (unbounded) operator $\nabla^{L}$ on the Hilbert space $L^{2}(X,L)$, so that